📚

 See Units

-This section examines the relationship between thermodynamic favorability and kinetics, specifically the shortcomings of Gibbs Free Energy in predicting reaction behavior.
-Despite being spontaneous, many reactions do not occur at an observable rate because they are under kinetic control.
-In this guide, we will explore what kinetic control means and why it occurs.
+In this section, we’ll take a look at the relationship between thermodynamic favorability and kinetics, specifically in the shortcomings of Gibbs Free Energy in predicting reaction behavior.
+We’ll see that many reactions, despite being spontaneous, do not occur at an observable rate.
+This is because many reactions are under what we call kinetic control.
+In this guide, we’ll explore what kinetic control means and why it occurs.

 Brief Review of Kinetics